“It costs just £1.50 to test a baby for cystic fibrosis. So why isn’t every baby tested?”

-At the time, 80% of babies were not tested for CF, with only three health authorities - Anglia, Trent and Northern Ireland offering testing.
+At the time, 80% of babies were not tested for CF, with only a small number of health authorities offering testing.
 A quarter of children born with CF were over 18 months old by the time they were diagnosed.

 In the years to come, hundreds of families, clinicians and researchers across the CF community spoke up to share their stories, experiences and knowledge.

 One of the major problems facing campaigners back in 1996 was that evidence for the impact of newborn screening on health outcomes had been relatively scarce.

 Cystic fibrosis clinicians knew that without early intervention, children could develop severe chest infections, experience malnutrition, and risk further complications through a failure to correctly diagnose the condition.

 Professor Kevin Southern, a Paediatric Consultant at the University of Liverpool, remembers the struggle to prove the importance of the heelprick test for cystic fibrosis.

 He says: “Although it seemed to be transformative for paediatric clinics and cost effective, it was difficult to provide a robust evidence base that demonstrated that screening for CF improved the outcome for people with the condition."

 As the campaign got properly underway in 1996, led by longtime Trust supporter (and future Trustee) Jenny Agutter, one family revealed their child had undergone two unnecessary operations, leaving him deaf in one ear, during the five years it took before he was diagnosed with cystic fibrosis.